 Here are my Top 3 Tips for getting the most out of mentoring.

-- The relationship may not work, and that’s okay.
-One of the most important things about mentoring is if it is not a good fit, do not be afraid to sever ties and go your own way.
+Three: One of the most important things about mentoring is if it is not a good fit, do not be afraid to sever ties and go your own way.
 Do this earlier rather than later.
 When you are trying to help someone and all you get from them is combative, entitled behaviour, or they are constantly correcting you or challenging you, it is better to just say good-bye.
 This works both ways.
 If you do not feel like you and your mentor are moving towards a common goal, you might want to rethink the relationship.